-Somewhere along the way, things got messed up.
-Many Christians have taken something that is supposed to be about God and have made it about themselves instead.
-I am referring, of course, to worship music.
-This issue has become the focal point of much controversy in the church.
+It should go without saying that worship gatherings are about God.
+However, many Christians have taken something that is supposed to be about God and have made it about themselves instead.
+I’m talking about worship.
+Specifically, worship music.
+This issue has become a point of great controversy in the church.
 Many people have such strong feelings about musical style that they make it one of the central factors (if not the deciding factor) in their decision to join a church.
 In response to growing dissension, many churches have chosen to split their gatherings up into “traditional” and “contemporary,” dividing their congregations along the lines of musical preference.
-This issue has even led some churches to split apart entirely.
+This one issue has even led churches to split apart entirely.
 This isn’t how it should be.

 Still, the fledgling New Testament church wasn’t without its problems.
 Complaints about how people were being treated, disagreements over what laws should be obeyed, and even arguments about how people should worship were all present in the early church.
-The response of the apostles, however, was never to break the church up into groups so that people would only have to interact with those that thought, looked, talked, and acted like they did.
+The response of the apostles to quarrels in the church was never to break people up into groups so that they would only have to interact with those that thought, looked, talked, and acted like they did.

 The very idea of splitting the church up by culture, political affiliation, economic status, or any other category goes against everything that the apostles stood for.
 Paul wrote quite emphatically, “Here there is not Greek and Jew, circumcised and uncircumcised, barbarian, Scythian, slave, free; but Christ is all, and in all.”
-(Col. 3:11).
-When he was confronted by people who sought to fuel division in the church by imposing restrictions on believers, Paul wrote that he would not yield to them “even for a moment, so that the truth of the gospel might be preserved” (Gal.
-2:5).
-In fact, disunity was such a pressing concern for Paul that his instructions to Titus on how to deal with a divisive man were to warn him twice and then “have nothing more to do with him” (Titus 3:10).
+(Col. 3:11, ESV).
+When he was confronted by people who sought to fuel division in the church by imposing certain restrictions on believers, Paul wrote that he would not yield to them “even for a moment, so that the truth of the gospel might be preserved” (Gal.
+2:5, ESV).
+In fact, disunity was such a pressing concern for Paul that his instructions on how to deal with a divisive man were “after warning him once and then twice, have nothing more to do with him” (Titus 3:10, ESV).

 Paul’s encouragement to the church in the midst of all of this was to exercise humility and love towards one another.
 Writing to the church at Philippi, the apostle Paul commanded, “Instead of being motivated by selfish ambition or vanity, each of you should, in humility, be moved to treat one another as more important than yourself” (Phil.
 2:3, NET), and to the Ephesians, he wrote, “Be completely humble and gentle; be patient, bearing with one another in love.
 Make every effort to keep the unity of the Spirit through the bond of peace” (Eph.
 4:2-3, NIV).